-Here are 6 of our favorite Thanksgiving wine pairings:
+Here are 6 of our favorite type of wines for Thanksgiving:

 When you sit down at the Thanksgiving table, you know you’re in for the long haul.
 Thanksgiving dinner is a big meal filled with a variety of flavors.
 Add the appetizers and desserts, and you’ve got yourself a real palatal challenge!

-The answer, however, is very simple: Prosecco.
-This dry Italian sparkler is extremely versatile when it comes to food pairings, and can be enjoyed with just about anything you’ll face on Thanksgiving day.
-But, perhaps even more importantly, this sparkling crisp acidic wine acts as a great palate cleanser to kick off a meal, move between stages of the dinner, or refresh your mouth for the next course.
-Plus, Prosecco is great for celebrations.
-Just pop the cork, pour, and watch smiles wake up around the table! (+PLUS try some festively delicious Prosecco Sparkling Cocktail Recipes here!)
+The answer, however, is very simple: Sparkling Wine.
+Dry Italian sparklers such as Lot 50 Prosecco or Lot 197 Prosecco Rosé are extremely versatile when it comes to food pairings, and can be enjoyed with just about anything you’ll face on Thanksgiving day.
+But, perhaps even more importantly, these sparkling, crisp, acidic wines act as a great palate cleanser to kick off a meal, move between stages of the dinner, or keep you refreshed for the next course.

-Find all of these wines and more at your local 90+ Cellars retailer or on the 90+ Cellars Online Store!
+Find all of these wines and more at your local 90+ Cellars retailer!